gaspaonrocks/FourSquare/readme.md

 # Test AngularJS FourSquare

-Exemple of an app using FourSquare API to list venues and places given a search string.
+Exemple of an app using FourSquare API to list venues and places around your location.

 # Installation

 Clone the repo

-Open a terminale in cloned folder
+Open a terminal in cloned folder

 Install http-server if you don't have it